aquaXterra/aquaxterra/NHD_calc_readme.md

 - Write the results to a single CSV for that particular HUC4 named `xxxx_HUCno_watertype.csv` where `xxxx` is the 4-digit code, `no` is either 8 or 12, and `watertype` is either `lake` or `river`.

 *added 21 August*: In the script `nhd_combinecsvs.r`, the results are combined into four total CSVs and written to `/mnt/research/aquaxterra/DATA/albers_projected_data/NHD`.

-## Additional Notes

-### Named lake area and river length summaries

-New files have been created as of Sep 28, 2018 that contain the mean, median, sd, and number of major (named) lakes and rivers within each HUC.
-The river and lake segments are joined by name and the total area or length is calculated.

-These files are created using the same process described above.
-However, all code files to create these data are appended with XXX_withMeans.
-Data files are appended with 'means.'
-The full code file equivalents are listed below.

-+ nhd_huc4.r --> nhd_huc4_withMeans.r
-+ nhdh4.sh (no changes)
-+ nhd_huc812_optimized.r --> nhd_huc812_optimized_withMeans.r
-+ nhdhuc.sh --> nhdhuc_withMeans.sh